Kgaur431/Core-JAVA-Theory/README.md

 - class name first letter is always capital.

 #### Syntex:
                class Demo {
                 //Properties --All the data variables are known as Properties
                 //Behaviour -- This is Known as data Method }

 #### Example
-               class Student{
+               class Student {
                 //Properties
                 String name;
                 int Salary;
                 //Behaviour
                 void updateAddress();
                }